Epistimio/orion/docs/src/developer/testing.rst

 .. code-block:: sh

    $ tox -e devel -- 'path/to/your/tests/'

-This way, the tests will be ran automatically everytime you make a change in the specified path.
+   $ tox -e devel -- 'path/to/your/tests/file.py'
-You can specify a folder, a file or a specific test.
+   $ tox -e devel -- 'path/to/your/tests/file.py::test_name'

+This way, the tests will be ran automatically every time you make a change in the specified path, file or specific test.
 This option is also avalable for ``$ tox -e py``.

 .. _pytest: https://docs.pytest.org/en/latest/